pacama95/suggestions_api/README.md

 ## License

-This project is licensed under the MIT License.
+© 2025 Pablo Cazorla.
+All rights reserved.
+This code is proprietary and confidential.